mpanko/denisasvach/content/projects/saudade.md

   longing intertwine, leaving an echo that resonates in the chest.
 content:
   - type: text
+    content: |-

+      **2019**

+      premiered at Studio Alta in Prague in 2019

+      *visual concept and solution:* **Denisa Svachova**

+      *choreography, performing:* **Alica Minar**

+      *dramaturgy:* **Simon Petak**

+      *music:* **Lukas Palan**

+      *light design:* **Eliska Kocianova, Michal Horacek**

+      *Costume design:* **Judita Mejstrikova**

+      *Photo:* **Anna Benhakova, Richard Hodonicky, Jan Petyrek**
+  - type: text
+    content: >-

-    content: Saudade is a game with strict boundaries in which imagery and longing go hand in hand.
+      *Saudade* is a game with strict boundaries in which imagery and longing go hand in hand.
 It’s a puffed-out void that bursts and hits you right into your chest.
 It’s whispering at the edge of actuality.
 Saudade – the sensation of lacking, grief for something beloved that disappeared or has never been here.
-Solo by a dancer and choreographer, Alica Minárová, who through the character of a stripper searches for natural sensuality that doesn’t deprive the female body of dignity by showing it.
+Solo by a dancer and choreographer, Alica Minar, who through the character of a stripper searches for natural sensuality that doesn’t deprive the female body of dignity by showing it.
-  - type: text
-    content: |-
-      choreography, performing: Alica Minar

-      dramaturgy: Šimon Peták

-      visual concept and solution: Denisa Svachova

-      music: Lukáš Palán

-      light design: Eliška Kocianová, Michal Horacek
   - type: image
     src: /images/saudade_1.jpg
     alt: Overview of Saudade installation